StephanThierry/OpenVPNrelay/README.md

 Setup Network Address Translation (NAT):
 `sudo iptables -t nat -A POSTROUTING -s 10.8.0.0/24 -o eth0 -j MASQUERADE`

+Now you can test the setup and if it's working you can set all other iptable/firewall restrictions you need on the server.

 Install iptables-persistent, it will save iptable rules after install is done:
 `sudo apt-get install iptables-persistent`